Kulltero/Rust.Community/docs/components/UnityEngine.UI.ScrollView.md

 using the `decelerationRate` setting, you can control how fast the scrolling should slow down.

 ### a note on performance
-an important thing to remember when using ScrollViews is that content outside the viewport still adds a performance cost. so its discouraged to show large lists with 100's or 1000's of elements. if you want to use a large dataset, try using a search feature or adding a "Load More" button to
+an important thing to remember when using ScrollViews is that content outside the viewport still adds a performance cost. so its discouraged to show large lists with 100's or 1000's of elements. if you want to use a large dataset, try creating a search feature or adding a "Load More" button to limit how many items are shown at once.

+another thing to know is that the Inertia & Elastic settings can be less performant tha

 **< [Previous Component](/docs/components/UnityEngine.UI.Outline.md)** | **[Back to Components](/docs/components/README.md)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwOTMwNTc5MywtNDkxNDk0OTYxLDY3OD
-Q0NTA3NiwtMTI5OTM3NDkzOSw0NDA3NTYwMDQsLTYyMDg3MjI3
-NywtNzcxOTY1ODYyLC05MDg2MjAzMjMsMTM0MDE3MzU3MSwyOT
-EzOTc0ODUsNDgxODE0NDU5LC0xMzQ5ODc0ODM1LDExNzk4Mjgy
-MzIsMTUxNjA2NjcyMiwyMTQ0MTM3MTM0LC0xNjMzMzcyOTI0LC
-0xNjMxMDA3OTk5XX0=
+eyJoaXN0b3J5IjpbLTE1MDg4NjU5NTMsLTQ5MTQ5NDk2MSw2Nz
+g0NDUwNzYsLTEyOTkzNzQ5MzksNDQwNzU2MDA0LC02MjA4NzIy
+NzcsLTc3MTk2NTg2MiwtOTA4NjIwMzIzLDEzNDAxNzM1NzEsMj
+kxMzk3NDg1LDQ4MTgxNDQ1OSwtMTM0OTg3NDgzNSwxMTc5ODI4
+MjMyLDE1MTYwNjY3MjIsMjE0NDEzNzEzNCwtMTYzMzM3MjkyNC
+wtMTYzMTAwNzk5OV19
 -->